nicklasfrahm/cloud/charts/cilium/README.md

   This chart installs the Gateway API CRDs, which are required for the Gateway API controller to function.
 It does this using a `pre-install` hook to ensure that the CRDs are installed before the controller is started.

+- **Hubble support**
+  This chart enables Hubble for network observability, including the Hubble UI and Hubble Relay.
+This allows you to monitor network traffic and events in real-time.